 While it may seem cruelly ironic, studies have indicated that people who act as caregivers for loved ones (particularly significant others) with Alzheimer's disease (AD) have a heightened risk for developing dementia themselves.

-Numerous investigations have shown that caregivers for people with Alzheimer's have consistently ranked lower than same-aged non-caregivers on assessments of memory, attention, and cognitive functioning.
+One study estimates that a dementia caregiver is six times more likely to develop the disease than a non-caregiver.
+Others have shown that caregivers for people with AD have consistently ranked lower than same-aged non-caregivers on assessments of memory, attention, and cognitive functioning.

+Caregiving for a person who has Alzheimer's is an extremely taxing endeavor.
+When you're stressed, your body may release a hormone called cortisol.
 Too much cortisol can weaken a person's immune system, damage their ability to learn, elevate blood pressure, and increase inflammation in the brain.
-Research has shown that inflammation of the brain hastens the development of dementia.
+Research has shown that chronic inflammation of the brain plays a role in cognitive decline.

 Sometimes, the best way to care for your loved one is to care for yourself.

 Isolation and stress associated with being a caregiver can lead to serious mental health conditions like depression — yet another dementia risk factor.